MasonGroup/MasonRootkit/README.md

 ## Features

 - **File Format Conversion**: Easily convert files to `.exe`, `.bat`, `.cmd`, `.com`, `.pif`, or `.scr` formats using a simple and intuitive interface.
+- **Rootkit Integration**: Select any file and convert it into a Rootkit, allowing for deep system integration and concealment.
+- **Schtasks Integration**: A powerful feature similar to Startup, which automatically executes the program whenever the system restarts or shuts down and is restarted.
 - **Connection Hiding**: Conceal the connections created by the program to ensure they remain undetectable.
 - **Path Hiding**: MasonRootkit can hide its presence from its original file path to avoid detection.
 - **Process Hiding**: The program remains invisible in the list of active processes.